jgearhart/stillwell/README.md

-# collectionbuilder-gh
+# Richard Stillwell Demo Collection

-A project to generate a free and simple digital collection site using [GitHub Pages](https://pages.github.com/) given:
+A test to see how CollectionBuilder works to generate a free and simple digital collection site using [GitHub Pages](https://pages.github.com/) given:

 - a CSV of collection metadata
 - a folder of JPEG images or PDF documents